shyam100v/cs4641Project/README.md

 ![Log number of views](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Log%20number%20of%20views.PNG)

 **Linear Regression**\
-Using this 3 histograms above, a linear regression of the log number of views versus the log number of likes and dislikes can be plotted.
+Using this 3 histograms above, a linear regression of the log number of views versus the log number of likes and dislikes can be plotted (see [code](https://github.com/shyam100v/cs4641Project/blob/master/Linear%20Regression.py).
 As expected, both correlations show an R^2 greater than 0.6, showing a big correlation between both the number of likes and dislikes and the number of views of a video.
 This analysis was only performed on these 2 variables since no other variables appear to correlate with the number of views of a video

 ![Linear regression of log views versus log dislikes](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Linear%20regression%20of%20log%20views%20versus%20log%20dislikes.PNG)
 ![Linear regression of log views versus log likes](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Linear%20regression%20of%20log%20views%20versus%20log%20likes.PNG)